Advising & Registration

 Before you meet your adviser

-- Complete this schedule planner and bring it to your advising appointment.
+- Complete this schedule planner in advance of your advising appointment.

 - Review the major planners if you have questions for your adviser about a specific major.